 Putting a name on your boat is not a requirement but it creates a unique identity and definitely raises the fun factor.
 Custom vinyl graphics is an easy and inexpensive way to add character and personality to your boat.
-Contact Trish in our service department for more details about the hundreds of combinations of colors and fonts you can choose from.
+Contact Kim in our service department for more details about the hundreds of combinations of colors and fonts you can choose from.

 Where can I get custom PA numbers?